-Permaculture Tasmania (PT) joined a select group of stall holders at the Clarence Climate Action Community Expo on Saturday 17 Nov.
+Permaculture Tasmania (PT) was one of several informational stall holders at the Clarence Climate Action Community Expo on Saturday 17 Nov.

-The well attended event is a first for Clarence and judging by the number of positive responses and lingering attendees, it won’t be the last.
+The event, that brought together around 100 people, was a first for Clarence and judging by the number of positive responses and lingering attendees, it won’t be the last.

 There was no shortage of examples: